fgerraty/Marine_Megafauna_Subsidies/data/README.md

 -   [**subsidies.csv**](https://github.com/fgerraty/Marine_Megafauna_Subsidies/blob/main/data/processed/subsidies.csv) **-** A complete, clean version of the *Marine_Megafauna_Subsidies.csv* raw data file, which includes all of the case studies captured in our synthetic literature review that documented an ecological consequence in terrestrial ecosystems arising from (1) marine megafauna consumption by terrestrial consumers, (2) marine megafauna vectored nutrient subsidies to terrestrial ecosystems, or (3) indirect effects of marine megafauna.

     Columns in this file are the same as *Marine_Megafauna_Subsidies.csv* except in this version they are all lowercase, with words separated by underlines (e.g. "Marine Megafauna Group" is now "marine_megafauna_group")

+-   [**abundance.csv**](https://github.com/fgerraty/Marine_Megafauna_Subsidies/blob/main/data/processed/abundance.csv) - A clean version of the *Megafauna_Abundance.csv* raw data file derived from Lotze and Worm (2009).
+Columns in this file are the same as *Megafauna_Abundance.csv* except in this version they are all lowercase, with words separated by underlines.